Come join us.

 hack real solutions to real problems.

-In the planning stages, the inaugural Music City Legal Hackathon is happening on April 7 and 8, 2017 and the theme is LEGAL + TECH = ACCESS TO JUSTICE.
+The inaugural Music City Legal Hackathon was held on April 7 and 8, 2017 and the theme was LEGAL + TECH = ACCESS TO JUSTICE.

 Who are the hackers?

 Meet the Music City Legal Hackers steering committee.

 As adjunct professor of law, Larry coordinates Vanderbilt's Program on Law & Innovation.
 With more than 30 years of legal project management and practice experience, he's a driving force for adoption of lean and agile in the legal profession.
 Larry is also the mastermind behind Music City Legal Hackers.
 He's a primary point of contact for all of the group's activities.

 Vanderbilt Law School